 Conflict with humans

 Of the 50 surveyed households, 36% owned poultry, while 46% owned fisheries.
 Furthermore, the whole region of Sarucharai is surrounded by public ponds, wetlands, commercial fisheries and paddy fields.
-Additionally, 66.67% of the surveyed households owning poultry reported predation of eggs and chicks by Varanus species and 100% of the households owning fisheries reported predation of fishes by the lizards (Figure 3).
+Additionally, 66.67% of the surveyed households owning poultry reported predation of eggs and chicks by Varanus species and 100% of the households’ owning fisheries reported predation of fishes by the lizards (Figure 3).
 Decline of varanid species due to the reduction of aquatic prey, resulting from the pollution of water bodies, has been reported in previous studies (Mazumder et al., 2020).
 However, this does not appear to be the case in Sarucharai, where the environment remains relatively unpolluted and numerous water bodies provide ample aquatic resources.

 Figure 3: Percentage of households owning poultry and fishery, affected by conflict with Varanus species (36% households own poultry of which 66.67% have reported predation by the reptiles, and 46% own fisheries of which 100% have reported predation by the same)